Vitols999/QMS-WIKI/DocGisItemsWpt.md

 * _Use other icon directory:_
     * Put your icons in some directory.
     * Start QMapShack.
-    * Goto menu entry  `Workspace - Setup waypoint icons`.
+    * Go to menu entry  `Workspace - Setup waypoint icons`.
     * In the pop-up windows click the `Open` icon and define your directory path where QMapShack can find the additional user-defined waypoint icons.
     * _Remark:_ As soon as a path is defined in this way, the default directory mentioned in the previous point isn't used anymore for loading icons.